Skip to main content

 • Adipose Tissue Your fat tissue is the body’s main long-term energy reservoir.
 It stores excess energy as triglycerides.
 Adipose tissue is also an active endocrine organ itself, releasing its own set of hormones that influence appetite and insulin sensitivity throughout the body.

 Insulin, a hormone released by the pancreas, is the primary signal for energy storage.
-When you consume carbohydrates, your levels rise, and your pancreas releases insulin.
+When you consume carbohydrates, your blood glucose levels rise, and your pancreas releases insulin.
 Insulin then instructs your muscle and fat cells to take up glucose from the blood, and it tells your liver to stop producing it.
 This system is designed to keep your blood sugar within a tight, healthy range.

 A luminous central sphere embodies optimal hormonal balance, encircled by intricate spheres symbolizing cellular receptor sites and metabolic pathways.
 This visual metaphor represents precision Bioidentical Hormone Replacement Therapy, enhancing cellular health, restoring endocrine homeostasis, and addressing hypogonadism or menopausal symptoms through advanced peptide protocols